Renddslow/alseta/README.md

 ## Continuous Integration (CI)

-Alesta was designed to be used in a CI environment, but there are several ways it can be used.
-The most "end to end" option is to check if `yarn.lock` is in the committed files, then run `alesta verify --warn`.
-If the verify step has a message then verification failed, at which point `alesta update` can be run to update.
+Alseta was designed to be used in a CI environment, but there are several ways it can be used.
+The most "end to end" option is to check if `yarn.lock` is in the committed files, then run `alseta verify --warn`.
+If the verify step has a message then verification failed, at which point `alseta update` can be run to update.
 This leverages the fact that your yarn.lock is different, which is often the trigger for busting a CI cache.
 If however your cache works differently, the install step may be necessary.

-If you're concerned about dependency updates causing downstream issues, ~~then you should probbly have unit and integration tests~~ you can just add `alesta verify` as a test script.
+If you're concerned about dependency updates causing downstream issues, ~~then you should probbly have unit and integration tests~~ you can just add `alseta verify` as a test script.
 If it fails, your build will fail which allows a reviewer and the developer to fix the problem manually.